joopringelberg/inplace/README.md

 * If `perspectives-sharedworker` or `perspectives-pageworker` have changed, run `buildRemoteTest`.
 * If `perspectives-react` has changed, run `buildMyContextsInRemoteTest`.

+### To publish to the mycontexts.com root directory
+In order to build and copy all relevant files, use `buildMyContextsInRoot`.

 ### Symlinks for easy updates
 `package.json` contains a run target `symlinks` (it runs the script `createPerspectivessLinks.sh`) that will replace the subdirectories
 * perspectives-react